stormpath/stormpath-aspnetcore/docs/index.rst

-Express Library Guide
+ASP.NET Core Library Guide
 =====================

-Express-Stormpath is an extension for `Express`_ that makes it *incredibly* simple to add users and user data to your application.
-It aims to completely abstract away all user registration, login, authentication, and authorization problems, and make building secure websites painless.
+The `Stormpath.AspNetCore`_ package is a plugin for ASP.NET Core that makes it *incredibly* simple to add users and authentication to your application.
+It aims to completely abstract away all user registration, login, authentication, and authorization concerns, and make building secure websites painless.
 And the best part?  **You don't even need a database!**

-This documentation will show you how to get started with Express-Stormpath.
-If you're a new Express-Stormpath user, start here!
+This documentation will show you how to get started with Stormpath and ASP.NET Core.
+If you're a new user, start here!

 .. toctree::
    :maxdepth: 2